•• Putting the Standard and Code into practice

 Goal Number Seven (GNS): All activity in Russia is currently suspended.

 Green Certificate Company (GCC): GCC certifies renewable energy generation around the world.
 The I-REC Standard Foundation often approves GCC as the default Issuer of I-REC(E) in the case no other suitable local Issuer can be identified.
 GCC will be released from their position as the default Issuer if a suitable local alternative is identified.
-Registration can take place through Issuance countries: Bangladesh, Burkina Faso, China, Costa Rica, Dominican Republic, Egypt, El Salvador, Ghana, Guatemala, Honduras, India, Indonesia, Laos, Malaysia, Mauritius, Mexico, Namibia, Nigeria, Panama, Peru, Philippines, South Africa, Sri Lanka, Taiwan, Thailand, Uganda, Vietnam, Ecuador, and Cambodia.
+Registration can take place through Issuance countries: Bangladesh, Burkina Faso, China, Costa Rica, Dominican Republic, Egypt, El Salvador, Ghana, Guatemala, Honduras, India, Indonesia, Laos, Malaysia, Mauritius, Mexico, Namibia, Nigeria, Panama, Peru, Philippines, South Africa, Sri Lanka, Taiwan, Thailand, Uganda, Vietnam, Ecuador, Cambodia, Jordan, Morocco, Oman, Saudi Arabia, and Singapore.

 Green Energy Service (GES): Registrations can take place through Green Energy Services’ [e-mail](mailto:email@example.com).
 Green Energy Services can be contacted directly via e-mail.
 Issuance country: Israel.